 I met Carol in a writing class.
-She was about 70 and had a head full of shock-white hair.
+She was close to 70 and had a head full of shock-white hair.
 During each class we had to read our pieces aloud.
-When Carol read, she always sounded like a famous actress reading a book on tape.
-The first time I spoke to Carol was to ask her a question during a class break.
+When Carol read, she always sounded like Meryl Streep reading a book on tape.
+The first time I spoke to Carol was a break.
+I wanted to ask her about the commune she wrote about in her essay about her early life.
 I squatted down next to her and interrupted her as she flipped through her notebook.
 She nudged her reading classes up, angled her body slightly toward me, put her hand on my shoulder and looked down at me.
 I asked my question (something insignificant enough to forget already) and she answered me, never taking her hand off of my shoulder and never shifting her gaze from mine.
 The interaction was so brief yet I walked back to my seat wanting more.
 It was a couple days later that I realized that I didn't want more from Carol.
 I wanted more from myself.
 I wanted to be that grounded and calm and present.